ziadahmeddd/Smart-Parking-System-for-Egypt-License-Plates/CITATIONS.md

 ## 📄 License Compatibility

 This project respects the licenses of all datasets and libraries used:

+### This Project
+- **Our code**: MIT License (see [LICENSE](LICENSE) file)

+### Datasets
-- EALPR Dataset: Please refer to the [original repository](https://github.com/ahmedramadan96/EALPR) for license terms
+- **EALPR Dataset**: Please refer to the [original repository](https://github.com/ahmedramadan96/EALPR) for license terms

+### Dependencies
+- **Ultralytics YOLOv11**: AGPL-3.0 License
+  - ⚠️ **Important**: YOLOv11 uses AGPL-3.0, which requires that any modifications to the library and any software that incorporates it must also be open-sourced under AGPL-3.0 if distributed.
+For commercial use, consider Ultralytics' commercial licensing options.
+- **PyTorch**: BSD-3-Clause License
-- Our code: MIT License (see [LICENSE](LICENSE) file)
+- **Stable-Baselines3**: MIT License
+- **OpenCV**: Apache 2.0 License

+**License Compatibility Notes**:
+- Most dependencies (PyTorch, Stable-Baselines3, OpenCV) use permissive licenses compatible with MIT
+- The AGPL-3.0 license of Ultralytics YOLOv11 is the most restrictive component and may affect distribution rights
+- Users should review the AGPL-3.0 terms if planning commercial deployment

 If you use this project, please cite both our work and the EALPR dataset.